Common Neurological Risks of Drug Abuse

 Drugs and the Brain’s Reward Pathways

-The mesolimbic dopamine system is the brain’s reward pathway and is an important circuit that connects a number of different structures and promotes motivation and survival 16.
-Dopaminergic cells release dopamine in response to natural rewards, such as engaging in sex and social interactions, and eating food, thus positively reinforcing those behaviors 16.
-Dopamine also communicates with the memory centers of the brain, telling them to store the pleasurable feelings associated with an activity so it can be repeated later on 16.
+The mesolimbic dopamine system is the brain’s reward pathway and is an important circuit that connects a number of different structures and promotes motivation and survival.16 Dopaminergic cells release dopamine in response to natural rewards—such as engaging in sex, social interactions, and eating food—which positively reinforces these behaviors.16 Dopamine also communicates with the memory centers of the brain, telling them to store the pleasurable feelings associated with an activity so that it can be repeated later on.16

 Drugs hijack the brain’s reward pathway.
 When someone abuses a drug, an excessive amount of dopamine is released into the synapse, leading to euphoria.
-Over time, the brain begins to adapt to the overflow of dopamine by both decreasing the amount of dopamine receptors at the synapse and becoming more efficient at transporting or clearing dopamine from the synapse 17.
-This means that without the drug, a substance user will find less pleasure from natural rewards.
+Over time, the brain begins to adapt to the overflow of dopamine by both decreasing the amount of dopamine receptors at the synapse and becoming more efficient at transporting or clearing dopamine from the synapse.17 This means that without the drug, a substance user will experience less pleasure from natural rewards.

 Credit: National Institute on Drug Abuse